 Rabindranath Tagore needs no introduction!
 A Nobel laureate in the field of literature, he is among the brightest personalities to have ever lived on earth.
 The trip to Kolkata will remain incomplete without a visit to the historic Jorasanko Thakur Bari.

 The home of Rabindranath Tagore, his family, and ancestors.
 Even though the generation did not carry forward, the legacy remained and the house has become a museum and a place of tourist attraction.
+It is indeed one of the best places to visit in Kolkata with family.

 - Location: Jorasanko, Kolkata